Bank of England payments system suffers lengthy outage

-LONDON A Bank of England payments system that handles more than 260 billion pounds ($420 billion) a day suffered a major outage on Monday, forcing the central bank to extend its operating hours until late into the evening.

-The Real Time Gross Settlement System (RTGS), which underpins a system for high-value interbank payments and securities settlement, did not work normally until around 11 a.m.
-ET on Monday.
+The Real Time Gross Settlement System (RTGS), which underpins a system for high-value interbank payments and securities settlement, did not work normally until around 1500 GMT on Monday.

-The BoE extended the opening hours of the system by almost four hours to 3 p.m.
-ET.
-It said the problems had been caused by "a technical issue related to some routine maintenance".

 Normal bank payments were not affected, but local media reported that some people were unable to complete house purchases on time.